 - Enterprise and Creativity

 - Citizenship and International Education

 - Literacy

 - Numeracy

 - Health & Wellbeing

 - Sustainable Development

 - Digital Technology

 School Policies

 School and Authority policies are regularly being reviewed and updated to reflect Curriculum for Excellence requirements.
 Please contact the school office if you would like more information about current school or authority policies.

+Please refer to the Nursery Handbook for Early Years and Childcare Information.

-Curriculum for Excellence is structured into different levels.
+The Curriculum for Excellence is structured into different levels

 Early The pre-school years and P1, or later for some.

 First To the end of P4, but earlier or later for some.

 Second To the end of P7, but earlier or later for some.

-S1 to S3, but earlier for some.
-The fourth level broadly equates to Scottish Credit and Third Qualifications Framework level 4.
+Third S1 to S3, but earlier for some.